 There are standard task-orientated procedures, which provide rules for personnel to follow to ensure a unity in day-to-day tasks.
 There are also procedures to ensure regulations are followed, and these are usually for health and safety reasons.
 Depending on the industry, there are additional regulations that must be followed.
 Procedures are also referred to as Scope Procedures or Scope Documents.

 Policies are goals that state how a business or actions are to be conducted.
 Policies are usually delivered in simple and clear language, and are usually one or a few sentences.

 Businesses should employ policies and procedures because they outline the way that they wish to carry out tasks, conduct business and create a unity with employees.
 It’s important for customers to experience that unity and to receive the same information/procedures from all employees.
-Conflicting information is a sign that policies and procedures are either not in place or training is required.
-Conflicting information causes a business to look unprofessional.
+Conflicting information is a sign that procedures are either not in place or training is required and causes a business to look unprofessional.
 Employees need to know the company’s polices and procedures in order to competently carry out their tasks.

-Once the final document has been established, it can be updated to reflect any required alterations.
-Modifying the procedures entails analysing the best way to carry out the task, situation or event.
-Remember that a change has a domino effect and all areas must be considered to keep the procedures functioning well.
+Our procedures are created from provided information (notes and discussions on the operations of your business) and established regulations.
+We can update any chances to the procedures as required.
+Modifying procedures entails analysing the best way to carry out the task, situation or event, and checking regulations for changes.
+A change has a domino effect and all areas must be considered to keep the procedures functioning well.